-The next steps are a draft commitment on New Zealand's National Action Plan 2018-20, and associated work programme, including the passage of the Legislation Bill and the Secondary Legislation (Access) Bill.
+The next steps are a draft commitment on Plan 2018-20 and associated work programme, including the passage of the Legislation Bill and the Secondary Legislation (Access) Bill.
 This programme will have two stages.
 The first involves publishing information about all current secondary legislation to the New Zealand Legislation website, including where the legislation can be found.
 The second involves full text publication of current secondary legislation over a longer period.